smarie/python-pytest-cases/docs/index.md

 As you can see the ids of union fixtures are slightly different from standard ids, so that you can easily understand what is going on.
 You can change this feature with `ìdstyle`, see [API documentation](./api_reference.md#fixture_union) for details.

+You can mark any of the alternatives with `pytest.mark` to pass a custom id or a custom "skip" or "fail" mark, just as you do in `pytest`.
+See [pytest documentation](https://docs.pytest.org/en/stable/example/parametrize.html#set-marks-or-test-id-for-individual-parametrized-test).

+Fixture unions also support unpacking with the `unpack_into` argument, see [unpacking feature](#unpack_fixture-unpack_into).

+Fixture unions are a **major change** in the internal pytest engine, as fixture closures (the ordered set of all fixtures required by a test node to run - directly or indirectly) now become trees where branches correspond to alternative paths taken in the "unions", and leafs are the alternative fixture closures.
 This feature has been tested in very complex cases (several union fixtures, fixtures that are not selected by a given union but that is requested by the test function, etc.).
 But if you find some strange behaviour don't hesitate to report it in the [issues](https://github.com/smarie/python-pytest-cases/issues) page !

 **IMPORTANT** if you do not use `@fixture_plus` but only `@pytest.fixture`, then you will see that your fixtures are called even when they are not used, with a parameter `NOT_USED`.
 This symbol is automatically ignored if you use `@fixture_plus`, otherwise you have to handle it.
+Alternatively you can use `@ignore_unused` on your fixture function.

 !!! note "fixture unions vs. cases"
-    If you're familiar with `pytest-cases` already, you might note `@cases_data` is not so different than a fixture union: we do a union of all case functions.
+    If you're familiar with `pytest-cases` already, you might note that `@cases_data` is not so different than a fixture union: we do a union of all case functions.
 If one day union fixtures are directly supported by `pytest`, we will probably refactor this lib to align all the concepts.

-Finally fixture unions now supports unpacking, see [unpacking feature](#unpack_fixture-unpack_into).

 ### `@parametrize_plus`